joemeyer1/gpt2-poetry/README.md

 Summary: This software generates free verse poetry interactively using GPT-2, a transformer-based neural network.
 A human user accepts or rejects generated chunks of text until poem is complete.

+This is the code for the paper "Generating Free Verse Poetry With Transformer Networks", available here: https://www.dropbox.com/s/1s5ix4erqhrsdz2/Generating_Free_Verse_Poetry_With_Transformer_Networks.pdf?dl=0 .
+It is my senior (computer science) thesis for Reed College (2019).

 To Install: